Syrup producers, woodlot owners decry lack of help after derecho | CBC News

 Woodlands are privately owned but provide ecological benefits for all, advocate says

-A handful of woodlot owners and maple syrup producers east of Ottawa say they've been left in a sticky spot after a powerful derecho storm in May hit their trees especially hard, and they're calling on all levels of government for help.
+A handful of woodlot owners and maple syrup producers east of Ottawa say they've been left in a sticky spot without much government help after May's powerful derecho hit their trees especially hard.

-Jules Rochon, a retired public servant and president of the eastern branch of the Ontario Maple Syrup Producers Association, operates a small-scale, 2,500-tap maple bush with his wife in Larose Forest, southeast of Hammond, Ont.
+Jules Rochon, a retired public servant and president of the eastern branch of the Ontario Maple Syrup Producers Association, operates a small-scale, 2,500-tap maple bush with his wife in Larose Forest, southeast of Hammond in Clarence-Rockland, Ont.

-He said they lost almost one-third of the trees on the land they work, and since many were strong producers of sap, they're worried they could lose up to 40 per cent of the yield this coming spring.
+He said his family lost almost one-third of their trees during the windstorm and since many were strong producers of sap, they're worried they could lose up to 40 per cent of the yield this coming spring.

 So far, he's cut and piled 350 cords of wood from the fallen trees.